privacypatterns/privacypatterns/site/deploy/patterns/Strip-invisible-metadata.md

+[TOC]

 ## Intent

 ## Context

-When a service requires a user to import data from external sources (eg. pictures, tweets, documents) there might be different types of metadata that is transmitted.
-Users might not be aware of the metadata as it might be automatically generated, or not directly visible.
-Services might be inadvertently responsible for exposing private metadata, or going against users expectations.
+When a service requires a user to import data from external sources (eg. pictures, tweets, documents) different types of metadata may be transmitted.
+Users may not be aware of the metadata as it can be automatically generated or not directly visible.
+Services might be inadvertently responsible for exposing private metadata, or going against users' expectations.

 ## Problem